jp12AI/OP360/README.md

 # OP360
 True 360 degree vision for openpilot

-Openpilot 360 is comprised of 2 Tensorflow Lite models (for now).
+Openpilot 360 is comprised of two Tensorflow Lite models (for now).

 The goal of these models is to determine when it is safe to perform a lane change through two side mounted usb cameras.